reingart/pyafipws/README.md

 Installation Instructions:
 --------------------------

+Notes:
+ * Python 3.9 is recommended for new apps: https://www.python.org/downloads/
+ * Python 2.7 is still supported for legacy apps but compatibility will be removed soon

+You could see the `.github` directory for detailed workflows and automated commands to build the project.

 ## Quick-Start

 These instructions are for Ubuntu/Debian.
 In Windows you can use PowerShell.

-You can download the compressed file, unzip it: https://github.com/reingart/pyafipws/archive/main.zip Then install dependencies and the project itself:
+You can download the compressed file: https://github.com/reingart/pyafipws/archive/main.zip and unzip it.

+Then install dependencies and the project itself:
 ```
 pip download https://github.com/reingart/pyafipws/archive/main.zip
 python -m zipfile -e main.zip  .